asamorini/goodreads.utility/README.md

       * by type (paperback\ebook\audiobook\...)
    * language
       * possibility to include editions without language defined (checkbox, default included, they must be evidenced in some way)
-      * possibility to choose other language than italian (browser language as default?)
 * book list: possibility to replace, for every book, with the corresponding italian edition
    * on those list
       * Recommendations